theobald-software/theobald-software.github.io/content/_en/erpconnect-services/ecs/erpconnect-services-runtime/appendix/table-restrictions.md

 In the cases above, a read table access will generate an exception.
 To avoid this problem, you need to install a custom function module (Z-module) in your SAP system.

 In order for ERPConnect Services to utilize the installed custom function module (e.g. Z_XTRACT_IS_TABLE) instead of the standard SAP function module, you will use the CustomFunction property of the ExecuteTableQuerySettings class.

-For information on how to install the custom function module Z_XTRACT_IS_TABLE see [SAP Customizing - Table Restrictions](../../../sap-customizing/table-restrictions).